shirat74/dvipdfm-x/README.md

 ## Font Mapping

 Syntax of fontmap file is the same as dvipdfm.
 There are few extensions in dvipdfmx.
+In addition to 8-bit `enc` files and keyword `builtin` and `none`, dvipdfmx accepts CMap name and the keyword `unicode` in the encoding field.

 ### Options for CJK Font

 Few options are available in dvipdfmx in addition to the original dvipdfm's one.
 All options that makes dvipdfmx to use unembedded fonts are deprecated as by using them makes divpdfmx to create PDF files which are not compliant to "ISO" spec.

 #### TTC Index

-TrueType Collection index number can be specified with `:n:` option in front of TrueType font name.
+TrueType Collection index number can be specified with `:n:` in front of TrueType font name:

 ```
 min10  H :1:mincho
 ```

-In this example, the option ``:1:`` tells dvipdfmx to select first TrueType font from TrueType collection font `mincho.ttc`.
+In this example, the option ``:1:`` tells dvipdfmx to select first TrueType font from the TTC font `mincho.ttc`.
 Alternatively, the `-i` option can be used in the option field to specify TTC index:

 ```
 min10 H mincho -i 1
 ```

 #### No-embed Switch (deprecated)

 It is possible to block embedding glyph data with the character `!` in front of the font name in the font mapping file.

 This feature reduces the size of the final PDF output, but the PDF file may not be viewed exactly in other systems on which appropriate fonts are not installed.

-Use of this option is deprecated.
+Use of this option is deprecated for TrueType fonts.

 #### Stylistic Variants (deprecated)